 Optimal Buffer Weight for 300 BLK

 This one's easy: Start with a standard H buffer weight (3.8 ounces).
 This is what Advanced Armament Corp. recommends by default and it's what most shooters say works best.
-An "H" buffer should reliably cycle subsonic and supersonic loads whether suppressed or un-suppressed, and felt recoil should be acceptable with either configuration.
+An "H" buffer should reliably cycle subsonic and supersonic loads whether equipped with a suppressor or without, and felt recoil should be acceptable with either configuration.
 If your AR feels over-gassed or felt recoil is excessive, try an H2 (4.6-ounce) buffer instead.
 If you're getting failures to feed or unreliable operation, go lighter with a Carbine (3.0-ounce) buffer.

 Frequently Asked Questions